 Court reporters are trained individuals who create verbatim transcriptions at trials, depositions, hearing and other legal proceedings.
-According to data reported by the U.S. Bureau of Labor Statistics, court reporters had a median annual income of $57,150 in 2018 which amounts to $27.48 per hour.
-The US Bureau of Labor Statistics has also predicted a 7% employment growth for this profession between 2018 and 2028, which is faster than the average of other occupations.
+According to data reported by the U.S. Bureau of Labor Statistics, court reporters had a median annual income of $61,660 in 2020 which amounts to $29.64 per hour.
+The annual mean salary for this occupation in 2020 was $66,710 and an hourly income of $32.07.
+The US Bureau of Labor Statistics has also predicted a 3% employment growth for this profession between 2020 and 2030, which is slower than the average of other occupations.

 The following list ranks court reporting schools and gives an overview of various degree levels and programs offered at these universities.
 It is suggested that you visit the relevant website of each university for in depth information on the degree requirements, admission criteria, curriculum breakdown, faculty and campus life etc.

 1 – SUNY College of Technology at Alfred

 The SUNY College of Technology at Alfred offers 2 different court reporting degree programs.
 A 2-year undergraduate certificate in Court Reporting and Captioning with 40 credit hours and a 2-year Associate of Applied Science in Court and Realtime Reporting with 64 credit hours.
 It’s a medium sized public university that enrolls more than 3,700 undergraduate students every year.
 There are approximately 400 teaching faculty and staff members supporting 80 plus programs offered at the university.